Rates of convergence in the multivariate weak invariance principle for nonuniformly hyperbolic maps: Introduction

 Let us now compare the rates we obtain with existing results for the map $T$.
 For $d=1$,~\cite{antoniou_melbourne} obtained a rate of $O(n^{-1/4+\alpha/2+\eps})$ in the Prokhorov metric, whilst in the restricted range $\alpha\in (0,1/4)$~\cite{liu_wang_stationary} obtained a rate of $O(n^{-1/4+\frac{\alpha}{4(1-\alpha)}+\eps})$ in the Wasserstein-$p$ metric for any $\eps>0$ and $p<\frac{1}{2\alpha}$.
 For $p=2$,~\cite{dedecker_merlevede_rio} obtained an improved rate of the form

 For all $d\ge 1$,~\cite{paviato_rates_article} obtained rates in the Wasserstein-$1$ metric of the form

 where $\eps>0$ is arbitrary.

 In particular, for the map $T$ our rates improve on those in~\cite{paviato_rates_article} for $d>1$ and $\alpha \le \frac{1}{16}(7-\sqrt{17})$.
-However, for $d=1$ the rates obtained in~\cite{dedecker_merlevede_rio} are better than ours for any $\alpha\in (0,1/2)$. \end{exa} \begin{exa}[Bunimovich flowers] In~\cite{bunimovich_flowers}, Bunimovich introduced a class of planar chaotic billiards with both dispersing and focusing boundary components, which are now known as Bunimovich flowers.
+However, for $d=1$ the rates obtained in~\cite{dedecker_merlevede_rio} are better than ours for any $\alpha\in (0,1/2)$. \end{example} \begin{example} In~\cite{eslami_liverani}, Eslami \& Liverani considered a class of area-preserving $C^\infty$ almost Anosov maps on $\R^2/\Z^2$ with a neutral fixed point at $(0,0)$.
+The maps are of the form $T(x,y) = (x+h(x)+y,h(x)+y)$, where $h(x) = bx^3 + O(x^5)$ for some $b>0$.
+We obtain a rate of $O(n^{-5/38})$ in the $1$-Wasserstein metric for $\R^d$-valued H\"older observables. \end{example} \begin{example}[Bunimovich flowers] In~\cite{bunimovich_flowers}, Bunimovich introduced a class of planar chaotic billiards with both dispersing and focusing boundary components, which are now known as Bunimovich flowers.
 Let $T$ be the billiard map and let $\mu$ be the unique absolutely continuous invariant probability measure.
-We obtain a rate of $O(n^{-3/34})$ in the 1-Wasserstein metric for $\R^d$-valued H\"older observables. \end{exa} \begin{notation} We write $a_n=O(b_n) $ or $ a_n\ll b_n $ if there exists a constant $ C>0 $ such that $ a_n\le Cb_n $ for all $ n\ge 1. $ We write $ a_n\sim b_n $ if $ \lim_n a_n/b_n=1. $
+We obtain a rate of $O(n^{-3/34})$ in the 1-Wasserstein metric for $\R^d$-valued H\"older observables. \end{example} See~\cite[Section 5]{balint_komalovics} for a detailed description of Bunimovich flowers and other examples of nonuniformly hyperbolic maps to which our results apply. \begin{notation} We write $a_n=O(b_n) $ or $ a_n\ll b_n $ if there exists a constant $ C>0 $ such that $ a_n\le Cb_n $ for all $ n\ge 1. $ We write $ a_n\sim b_n $ if $ \lim_n a_n/b_n=1. $

 For $ d\ge 1 $ and $ a,b\in \R^d $ denote $ a\otimes b=ab^T. $ We endow $ \R^d $ with the norm $ |y|=\sum_{i=1}^d |y_i|. $ Let $ \eta\in (0,1] $.
 Recall that $ v\map{\ms}{\R^d} $ is an $ \eta $-H\"older observable on a metric space $(M,\rho)$ if $ \dhnorm{v}=\norminf{v}+\dsemi{v} <\infty$, where $\dsemi{v}=\sup_{x\ne y}\frac{|v(x)-v(y)|}{\rho(x,y)^\eta}$.
 If $ \eta=1 $ we call $ v $ Lipschitz and write $ \Lip(v)=[v]_1 $. \end{notation} The rest of this article is structured as follows.
 In Section~\ref{sec:main_result}, we recall the definition of the Wasserstein-$p$ metric, introduce the functional correlation bound that we consider and state our main result.
 In Section~\ref{sec:prelims}, we recall some results from the probability theory literature, as well as some consequences of the functional correlation bound.
 Finally, in Section~\ref{sec:proof_main_result} we prove our main result.